 Does that apply right now?
-Well, as it stands Texas light sweet crude oil is trading for just under $60 a barrel.
-In terms of the future oil prices that strikes me as pretty middle of the road.
-After all a barrel of crude has priced everywhere between $15 and $100 over the past few decades.
-At constant $60 oil Exxon should make around $5.50 per share in annual profit within the next two years.
-Plugging that figure into the current $80.50 share price leaves us with a forward P/E ratio of under 15.
-On that basis I’d chalk the stock up as reasonable in terms of valuation.
-(The outlook from that level certainly surpasses the last three years of poor returns).
+Well, Texas light sweet crude oil currently trades for just under $60 a barrel.
+In terms of future oil prices, that strikes me as pretty ‘middle of the road’.
+I mean, a barrel of crude has priced everywhere between $15 and $100 over the past few decades.
+Now, Exxon should make around $5.50 per share in annual profit within the next two years at constant $60-oil.
+Plugging that figure into the current $80.50 share price leaves us with a forward PE ratio of under 15.
+On that basis, I’d chalk the stock up as reasonable in terms of valuation.
+The outlook from that level certainly surpasses the last three years of poor returns.

 The second reason relates to the company’s cash flow situation.
-It has improved, a lot (from an already decent base I should add).
-For instance, over the past decade Exxon has spent roughly $260 billion in total on capital expenditures.
-Now, for oil & gas companies this is of paramount importance since if you don’t replace what you pump out of the ground then at some point you cease to exist.
+It has improved, a lot, and from an already decent base I should add.
+For instance, over the past decade Exxon has spent roughly $260b in total on capital expenditures.
+This line is obviously very important for oil & gas companies given that if they don’t replace what is pumped from the ground, at some point they will cease to exist.

-In this case, the number I just quoted – $260 billion – actually goes a bit beyond the “steady state” scenario of maintaining operations because Exxon actually replaced around 110% of the volume that it pumped out of the ground.
-Total cash generated from day-to-day operations clocked in at around $395 billion over the same time frame, while the total spent on cash dividends amounted to almost $110 billion.
+In Exxon’s case, that $260b actually went a bit beyond the “steady state” scenario of maintaining operations.
+Indeed, the firm actually replaced around 110% of the volume that it pumped out of the ground in that time.
+Total cash generated from operations clocked in at around $395b over the same period, while the total spent on cash dividends amounted to almost $110b.
 Finally, the average oil price over the period was just over $70 per barrel.

-Now take last year in isolation.
-Exxon generated over $36 billion in cash from its oil, gas and chemical operations.
-After subtracting capital expenditures and dividends it had $7 billion left over, of which $5 billion went toward debt reduction.
-The average oil price over 2018 was only around 7%-8% higher than current prices.
-My takeaway from all of these figures: Exxon should continue to pump out billions of dollars in surplus cash at $60 oil.
-With a starting earnings yield of around 7% it is not a bad long-term buy at current oil prices.
+Ok, now let’s take last year in isolation.
+Exxon generated over $36b in cash from its oil, gas and chemical operations.
+After subtracting capital expenditures and dividends, it had $7b left over, of which $5b went toward debt reduction.
+The average oil price over 2018 was only around 7-8% higher than current prices.
+My takeaway from all of these figures?
+Exxon should continue to pump out billions of dollars in surplus cash at $60-oil.
+With a starting earnings yield of around 7%, it is not a bad long-term buy at current oil prices.